Home

 • Ophthalmic Surgery

-The conference schedule is published on the residency website in advance to allow residents to prepare for the conference.
+The conference schedule is published on the residency website in advance, allowing residents to prepare for the conference.
 While in most cases the material to be covered is based on the BCSC series, conference leaders may choose to post reading material to the residency website.
-Quizzes are given at the end of each block to help residents self assess their preparation for the OKAP exam.

 On time attendance is mandatory and attendance is taken.